Alai (film)

 Alai is a 2003 Indian Tamil-language romantic comedy film directed by Vikram Kumar.
 The film stars Silambarasan and Trisha, while Raghuvaran, Saranya, and Vivek played supporting roles.
 The film was produced by G. V. Prasad and the score and soundtrack were composed by Vidyasagar.
-Alai was released on 10 September 2003, and became a box office failure.
+Alai was released on 10 September 2003, and became a commercial failure.

 Plot

 Aathi and Meera are college students who first meet in a bar and fight for a silly reason.
 Aathi with his friends go to his friend's village and there he sees Meera who is also there with her friends.
 The groups went to a village festival where Aathi falls for Meera after seeing her in a traditional attire.
 There some goons harass Meera with reflecting light on Meera who is wearing a sari.
 Aathi saw this and beats up the goons.
 Meera immediately falls for Aathi.
 Aathi learns that his friend who is getting married in 3 days was actually in love with someone else and that his marriage was his father’s alliance with a wealthy family to pay off his debt through dowry.
 Meera discovers that her best friend is in love with a guy.
 On that night Meera’s friend brought her to the guy's house where Meera mistaken Aathi as Her friends’ lover and Aathi mistaken Meera as his best friend Lover.
 This was all cleared the next day when they introduce Meera and Aathi as their best friend which enlighten both of them.
 They planned to elope and registered their marriage which Aathi and Meera helped.
 Then Aathi and Meera return to their houses where they realise they love each other.
 And much to their surprise their houses are beside each other.
 Then Aathi tries to tell Meera about his love, but she doesn't care.
 And it is shown that Meera also loves him and then there comes a song called En Ragasiya Kanavugal.
 And then Aathi goes to Meera's house and sees her talking to her friend about him.
 Then again, a song comes where again Aathi and Meera just romance each other.
 And then Aathi's father arranges him marriage with a businessman's daughter because of his debt.
 And then Aathi and Meera separate, and Aathi tries to calm Meera who is crying which is heard by his to be fiancé and she says that she is not interested in this marriage.
 After that, Aathi ties the nuptial thread around Meera's neck on the wedding stage with everyone's blessings and Meera happily accepts it.